sergioloppe/avatar_demo/README.md

 1. **Setup the Scene:**
    - The `SceneViewContainer` sets up the 3D scene, loads the avatar model, and applies materials.
    - Initializes the `ShapeKeyAnimator` and configures the TTS processor.
+   - The 3D model configuration of the avatar is set up in the `AvatarConfiguration` class.

 2. **Interact with the Avatar:**
    - Use the provided controls to trigger TTS and animations.